 2. Electronic Roster

-Taking this adapted paper roster method into the 21st century, we can elevate the simple list using internet technologies.
-Still integrating with the security system, this occupancy list can be published electronically.
+Taking this adapted paper roster method into the 21st century, we can elevate the paper list using web technologies.
+The occupancy is pulled from the security system and is published electronically.
 Options here include:

 - Email current occupancy list to evacuation captains.